iAdityaNarayanT/React-Basics/README.md

 Receiving Props in Child Component: The child component receives props through a parameter, and these props can be accessed and utilized to replace static values in the component.

 🔀 Props are like a communication channel between parent and child components.
+Props are like settings that allow a parent component to control the appearance and behavior of its child component.

 💻 Props allow us to customize components by passing data.